Ahsan Vows To Revive Pakistan’s Sports - UrduPoint

 He said he will also write a letter to all departments to restore sports within a week.
 We plan to build seven astro turfs for hockey, four of which have already been completed.

 He highlighted the success of the China-Pakistan Economic Corridor (CPEC) project and drew a comparison with the development of sports infrastructure.
-Germany build 400 squash courts in one year, while we build only four in Pakistan in the same timeframe, he said.
+Germany built 400 squash courts in one year, while Pakistan built only four in the same timeframe, he said.

 Looking ahead to 2047, when Pakistan and India will mark 100 years of their independence, he said, India has made significant strides in sports but expressed his determination to create a new chapter of development in Pakistan sports.